meshcloud/meshcloud-docs/docs/meshstack.kubernetes.index.md

 ### meshStack Service Accounts

+> The recommended way to set up Kubernetes as a meshPlatform is via the public terraform [Kubernetes meshPlatform Module](https://github.com/meshcloud/terraform-kubernetes-meshplatform).
+The steps below are not needed if you decide to use it.

 The meshStack Kubernetes Modules use dedicated Kubernetes ServiceAccounts to work with Kubernetes APIs on behalf of meshStack.
 To create these credentials, create the following objects via `kubectl apply` as a Cluster Administrator.